askrobola/Eco-Capacity-Analysis/README.md

 # Eco-Capacity-Analysis
-Research into global ecological data
+Research into 40 years of global ecological data.
+Use of global biological resouces examined as supply & demand style quantities.